harmonyideas/python-scripts/README.md

 DirName      | Description
 ------------- | -------------
 moth-eaten-code | Old stuff
-learning-python | Python scripts created to learn the fundamentals of Python
+learning-python | Python scripts I have made to learn the fundamentals of Python
 learning-csharp | C# scripts
 screenshots | Various screenshots of scripts
 templates | Templates that are required for some scripts to function properly